Law report: Contents

 It is only the last item that is authoritative.
 The others, although useful for its understanding, are only the law reporter's contribution.
 Thus, law students are warned that the headnote is not part of the decision rendered, since headnotes occasionally contain misinterpretations of the law, and are not part of the official judgment.
-(In the United States, however, the headnote, also called the syllabus, is sometimes written by the court itself, which fact is stated.)
+(In the United States, however, the headnote, also called the syllabus, is sometimes written by the court itself, and this is noted.)

 Open publication on the Internet

 The development of the Internet created the opportunity for courts to publish their decisions on Web sites.
 This is a relatively low cost publication method compared to paper and makes court decisions more easily available to the public (particularly important in common law countries where court decisions are major sources of law).
 Because a court can post a decision on a Web site as soon as it is rendered, the need for a quickly printed case in an unofficial, commercial report becomes less crucial.
 However, the very ease of internet publication has raised new concerns about the ease with which internet-published decisions can be modified after publication, creating uncertainty about the validity of internet opinions.

 Decisions of courts from all over the world can now be found through the WorldLII Web site, and the sites of its member organizations.
 These projects have been strongly encouraged by the Free Access to Law Movement.

 Many law librarians and academics have commented on the changing system of legal information delivery brought about by the rapid growth of the World Wide Web.
 Professor Bob Berring writes that the "primacy of the old paper sets [print law reports] is fading, and a vortex of conflicting claims and products is spinning into place".
 In theory, court decisions posted on the Web expand access to the law beyond the specialized law library collections used primarily by lawyers and judges.
 The general public can more readily find court opinions online, whether posted on Web-accessible databases (such as the Hong Kong Judiciary public access site, above), or through general Web search engines.

 Questions remain, however, on the need for a uniform and practical citation format for cases posted on the Web (versus the standard volume and page number used for print law reports).
 Furthermore, turning away from the traditional "official-commercial" print report model raises questions about the accuracy, authority, and reliability of case law found on the Web.
 The answer to these questions will be determined, in large part, through changing government information policies, and by the degree of influence exerted by commercial database providers on global legal information markets.